bitrise-io/devcenter/_articles/reviews/vpn-draft.md

    * `Base64 encoded Client Certificate`
    * `Base64 encoded Client Private Key`

    If you created the Secrets with the recommended keys, you do not have to change the inputs.
 4. Fill in the other required inputs.
    * `Host`: the Open VPN Server IP or hostname
    * `Port`: OpenVPN Server Port number
    * `Protocol`: OpenVPN Server Protocol

-### Strongswan VPN setup with Script Step
+### Strongswan VPN setup

 This is an example script which you can either save into your repository and run it from there, or just copy paste its content into a `Script Step` in your `bitrise`